ncbray/wassembler/README.md

 ### Compiler Pipeline

-parse => semantic pass => lower => backend
+parse => semantic pass => desugar => backend

 * parse: translate the textual format into an AST.
 * semantic pass: resolve names and check types.
-* lower: convert user-friendly “sugar” into concepts that can be directly represented in the bytecode.
+* desugar: convert user-friendly “sugar” into concepts that can be directly represented in the bytecode.
 For example converting i8 types into i32 types.
 * backend: generate JS or bytecode.

 ### Design Questions